SinaKarimi7/spotify-polaroid/SPOTIFY_SETUP.md

 3. Log in with your Spotify account and authorize the app
 4. You'll be redirected back to the app
 5. Enter a Spotify track URL (e.g., copy a link from the Spotify app)
-6. Click "Fetch Track" to generate your poster!
+6. Click "Fetch Track" to load the song data
+7. Select your preferred template (Mobile or Polaroid style)
+8. Adjust the playback position if desired
+9. Click "Download PNG" (or "Save Polaroid") to save your image